shreyamdg/automobile-data-set-analysis/README.md

 In this project I'm trying to analyze and visualize the used car prices from the dataset available at https://archive.ics.uci.edu/ml/machine-learning-databases/autos/

-I'm planning to divide it in three parts:
+I'm planning to divide it in four parts:
 1) Data Wrangling
 	-pre processing data in python
 	-dealing missing values